Module Descriptor School of Computer Science and Statistics

 Cambridge University Press, March 2004.

-Some background in fundamentals of computer vision and graphics will be helpful but not necessarily required.
+Background in fundamentals of computer vision and graphics (CS7GV1, CS7GV6) or (CS4052, CS4053) will be very helpful but not necessarily required.

 Annual Assessment=100% coursework (project):